Our Volunteer Programme is one of our most important projects every year.

 En route to Haiti, you will be required to enter the United States (US).
 Irish citizens must hold a valid ESTA visa before entering the US.
 You can apply for your ESTA Visa here.
 If your country of nationality is outside of the Visa Waiver Programme which grants ESTA visas, you will have to apply for a Visitor’s visa to the US.
 More information is available here.
 Please note that you incur the cost of the ESTA or Visitors visa.

-You will need to complete a standard visa entry form on arrival into Haiti.
+You will also need to complete a standard visa entry form on arrival into Haiti.
 We will advise you of the details required for this prior to your departure.

 What are the fundraising requirements?